sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 **Methodology:**
 	 - We'll look at all active nodes in a month, and continue monitoring how many of 		them are active in subsequent months
 	 - In the heatmap below, we are following nodes from October 2023.
 Any node that LN graph didnt see in october and say in November is 'New or resurrected' for November.
 	 - Why not just new, why 'new and resurrected'?
 A node seen first time in November, and not seen in October what we see in that row.
-That node may be
+That node may be joining LN for the first time, or may be after a couple of month of being deactive, it came back to life.
+We'll get into details of ratio of new and resurrected later on.

 ## Heat Map